Search

 How to Reduce the Risk of a Cyberattack in the Construction Industry

-There is no one silver bullet for business leaders of construction firms, however important factors in reducing cyber risk include, top level management support and fostering a cybersecurity culture across the firm.
+There is no one silver bullet for business leaders of construction firms to reduce the impact of cyber attacks.
+However, important factors in reducing cyber risk include top level management support, fostering a cybersecurity culture across the firm and conducting thorough risk assessments.

 X